taylorjdawson/extension-af/README.md

 3. The workflow will:

    - Install deps, typecheck, build for Chromium and Firefox
-   - Zip `dist/chrome` and `dist/firefox` into:
+   - Package `.output/*` into:
-     - `extension-af-chromium-vX.Y.Z.zip`
+     - `extension-af-chromium-vX.Y.Z.zip` and `extension-af-chromium.zip`
-     - `extension-af-firefox-vX.Y.Z.zip`
+     - `extension-af-firefox-vX.Y.Z.zip` and `extension-af-firefox.zip`
-   - Create a GitHub Release for the tag and attach both zips
+   - Create or update the GitHub Release for the tag and attach the zips

 4. Verify the assets on the [Releases](https://github.com/taylorjdawson/extension-af/releases) page.